cholocate/minhnle/docs/leetcode/Graph/dijkstra.md

 # Dijkstra's Algorithm

+### Key Takeaways
+- Similar to how BFS works, for a graph without terminiating conditions, Dijsktra computes the shortest path from `source` to every other node in `G`.
+- Make sure to make a distinction betwween directed and undirected graph when constructing the `adjacency` matrix or map.

 ### Intuition
 - Generate shortest spanning tree (greedily takes all nodes with a BFS approach (from source))
 - Let $SPS$ be shortest spanning set